Get all the latest data for Bangkok?

 Which amenities increase rent the most in Bangkok?

-The five amenities that increase rent the most in Bangkok are walkable BTS or MRT access, good building management and security, a gym and pool, parking, and in-unit washer with a quality kitchen setup.
+The five amenities that increase Bangkok rent the most are walkable BTS or MRT access, a high floor with a good view, strong air conditioning, an in-unit washing machine, and a real work-from-home desk.

 In our property pack covering the real estate market in Bangkok, we cover what are the best investments a landlord can make.